 – Shea Butter or Cocoa Butter

--10 drops essential oil (Completely optional.
+-20 drops essential oil or 2 tablespoons unsweetened cocoa (Completely optional.
 I love the way they smell without any additional scents)

 – Muffin Tin, Ice cube tray or soap mold